byjg/php-rest-reference-architecture/docs/getting_started_01_create_table.md

 Let's create them now.

-## Generate the OpenAPI Documentation
+## Generate the endpoints from the OpenAPI Documentation

 The OpenAPI documentation is generated automatically based on the code.
 It is an important step because the documentation is used to create the endpoints and map them to the code.